 - Runners up, with IRRs above 20 percent, are Massachusetts, New Jersey, New York and Hawaii.

 - Not too shabby for Oregon, Maryland, Connecticut, Vermont, Washington DC, New Hampshire, Delaware, California, Arizona, Nevada, South Carolina and Georgia that all top a 10 percent IRR.

-No matter where you live, switching to solar frees you from unpredictable local utility rates.
-You can still save money on your electric bill and do something good for the environment by using clean, renewable energy regardless of which state you call home.
+No matter where you live in the U.S., switching to solar frees you from unpredictable local utility rates.
+You can still save money on your electric bill and do something good for the environment by using clean, renewable solar energy regardless of which state you call home.